Product

 Source: asana.com/compare/asana-vs-wrike

-• Clear comparison table,
+• Easy-to-scan comparison table

-• Strong CTAs,
+• Strong product positioning

 2. Keap vs. ActiveCampaign